SovereignCloudStack/standards/Design-Docs/Cluster-GitOps.md

-Using the Kubernetes Cluster-API (capi), we can use a k8s style declarative way to describe the workload clusters that should be running and can manage their lifecycle: creation, changes, rolling upgrades amd clean up can all be performed with it.
+Using the Kubernetes Cluster-API (capi), we can use a k8s style declarative way to describe the workload clusters that should be running and can manage their lifecycle: creation, changes, rolling upgrades and clean up can all be performed with it.
 The OpenStack provider (capo) has the basic integration to manage the networks, virtual machines, load-balancers.
 For full automation, a few more pieces have been developed in the SCS